Master of Science in Occupational Therapy

 - Devise and implement client-centered, evidence-based, and culturally relevant assessments and interventions required of an entry-level practitioner.

-- Demonstrate ability to manage resources and to provide services in diverse and emerging arenas of practice.
+- Demonstrate ability to manage resources and to provide services to diverse populations, inclusive of health disparate environments and emerging arenas of practice.

 - Apply principles of evidence-based research in scholarship and practice that contribute to the profession’s body of scientific knowledge.

 - Act as an advocate to educate the public, to promote consumer health and wellness, and to provide community and professional leadership and service.